 Houston Methodist has lured a "rising star" in cancer immunotherapy, an early step in its effort to build its programs in the revolutionary new approach to the disease.

-Dr. Long Lu, a Wake Forest School of Medicine microbiologist and immunologist, will join Houston Methodist's ranks, thanks to a $4 million recruitment grant from Texas' state agency that funds promising cancer research.
+Dr. Yong Lu, a Wake Forest School of Medicine microbiologist and immunologist, will join Houston Methodist's ranks, thanks to a $4 million recruitment grant from Texas' state agency that funds promising cancer research.
 The grant was awarded in August.

 "Dr. Lu is a very promising young investigator who will help make immunotherapy a bigger part of the Houston Methodist arsenal," says Dr. Qing Yi, associate director of basic research at Houston Methodist Cancer Center.
 "He'll be a valuable team member, working with clinicians and helping us enhance our capacity."